 Besides reviewing Elevation Certificates, the City of Falls Church also works with FEMA to locate the portion of Falls Church that falls into a Special Floodplain Hazard Area.
 This ordinance is the base plan for a 100-year flood.
 A 100-year flood is a term used to describe an area that has a 1% chance of flooding every year, therefore in the next one hundred years there is a significant chance of that specific area flooding.
 FEMA is constantly working to update these statistics and has determined some zones around the country as 500-year floods.

-So, don’t shy away and settle for second best outside of Falls Church; where the education is top notch, the people are welcoming, and the culture and community are incredible to the point where you forget about all the work at home.
+So, don’t shy away and settle for second best outside of Falls Church; the people are welcoming, and the culture and community are incredible to the point where you forget about all the work at home.
 Instead, you can focus on more important things such as the beautiful and local Farmers Market and the historical and cherished State Theater.

 For more information on real estate in this area, please contact 703-655-5738.